tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 * Copy the png or jpg file to the **images** folder.
 Make sure to add and commit to git.

-* Refer to the file in your post using the convention explained above.
+* Refer to the file in your post using the syntax explained above.

 >Note: Because the {site.url} bit creates an absolute path to the original repository, you won't be able to see the preview of your new images in Jekyll, unless you temporarily change the url in _config.yml to localhost:4000 and restart Jekyll.